Steve Jobs and Apple skewered on New York stage

 DEAR MR COOK

-Steve Dowling, an Apple spokesman, said the company is committed to "driving the highest standards of social responsibility throughout our supply chains," has on-site auditors at Foxconn and other suppliers, and requires suppliers to commit to a published code of conduct as a condition of doing business.

-Apple posts five years' worth of audits verifying compliance on its website and has gone beyond monitoring labour conditions to areas such as breaking up indentured servitude rings, Dowling said.

-Daisey, meanwhile, has no illusions that people will give up on electronic devices but as the audience files out of the show, whispering about whether to restart their cellphones, ushers distribute a single page suggesting "concrete steps" for what to do next.
+The actor has no illusions that people will give up on electronic devices but as the audience files out of the show, ushers distribute his one-page suggestion of "concrete steps" for what to do next.

-It urges consumers to "think different" about the need to upgrade with the introduction of each new "amazing" Apple device.
-"If we weighed the human cost of each piece of technology we would become more stringent in our purchasing," Daisey writes
+"Think different" about our need to upgrade to Apple's next amazing device.
+"If we weighed the human cost of each piece of technology we would become more stringent in our purchasing."

-Evoking one of the show's wittiest scenes, in which the actor despairs about mind-numbing communications tools such as Microsoft's PowerPoint that lets people in the same room avoid talking to each other, the monologist ends his handout with a cry to spread the word about Chinese labour conditions.
+Evoking one of the show's wittiest scenes, in which Daisey despairs about mind-numbing communications tools such as Microsoft's PowerPoint that lets people in the same room avoid talking to each other, the monologist ends with this plea to spread his message about manufacturing in China.